scosco/learn-bigquery/foundation/structs.md

 ```sql
 SELECT (45, 6, 'abc')
 ```
-These statements do not define the type of the fields - if you want to learn about that please read cloud.google.com/bigquery/docs/reference/standard-sql/data-types#struct-type
+These statements do not define the type of the fields - if you want to learn about that please read the [GCP docs](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#struct-type).

 ### Example
 In this example we create a one-row temporary table using WITH and select an element from the struct: